assyrianic/Tagha/README.md

 ## Help

-If you need help or have any question, you can reach me on the `#taghavm` channel through Discord (https://discord.gg/2NKFgPS)
-Simply drop a message or your question and you'll be reached in no time!
+If you need help or have any question, you can reach me on the `#tagha` channel through [Discord](https://discord.gg/UgVuqSK) Simply drop a message or your question and you'll be reached in no time!

 You can also privately message me at **Khanno Hanna#1704** on Discord.
 Random messages that are not about Tagha will be ignored/deleted.